Daniel-KM/Omeka-S-module-SearchSolr/README.md

 - [ ] Add a redirect from item-set/browse to search page, like item-set/show.
 - [ ] Remove the fix for indexation of string "0", replaced by "00".
 - [ ] Include all new advanced filters mode for properties.
-- [ ] Manage indexation of item sets when module Item Set Tree is used.
+- [x] Manage indexation of item sets when module Item Set Tree is used.
 - [ ] Facet range: determine start/end/gap automatically or add option.
 - [ ] Rename "resource_name" by "resource_type" anywhere.
+- [x] Fix indexing of boolean values with "*_b".
+- [ ] Find a better way to exclude fields than searching in other ones.

 Warning